 It all started as a couple of plain HTML pages, hosted by my ISP.

 In my town we didn't even have broadband internet back then, so I had to use a dial-up connection to get to the internet.

 As a matter of fact I can't even remember who was my ISP back then.

 On 30 April 2002 I have registered my domain name sbprojects.com and used a professional web hosting provider to host my web site.
 It would take almost another year after this before my town was finally connected to the internet super highway, at 512 k bits per second!

-In 2016 I'm gradually changing my location again.
-I'm going to host all my web sites myself, on a Virtual Private Server (VPS) from www.digitalocean.com.
+In 2016 I was gradually changing my location again.
+I was going to host all my web sites myself, on a Virtual Private Server (VPS) from www.digitalocean.com.
 This is not only cheaper if you have more than 4 web sites, it also allows me to use git as a versioning system easily.
 And on top of that, the smallest virtual server from DigitalOcean is about 3 times faster than the machines from one.com.

-In the mean time Olive Oyl was added to assist Popeye.
+In the meantime Olive Oyl was added to assist Popeye.
 Not that Popeye was so busy, no simply to get some redundancy.
 And for a price of €3 per month at Scaleway I couldn't resist Popeye's request for having a girl friend any more.
-But I let it come out of his own pocket!
+But I made it come out of his own pocket!

 SB-Projects is still written in pure HTML, like it always has been from the beginning.
 The main reason I use PHP is to be able to make standard functions of things like the header and the footer.
 Otherwise I would have to change some 200 pages if I wanted to change just the tiniest thing in the layout.